Linux namespaces: Namespace kinds

-Since kernel version 5.6, there are 8 kinds of namespaces.
-Namespace functionality is the same across all kinds: each process is associated with a namespace and can only see or use the resources associated with that namespace, and descendant namespaces where applicable.
-This way, each process (or process group thereof) can have a unique view on the resources.
-Which resource is isolated depends on the kind of namespace that has been created for a given process group.
+As of Linux kernel version 5.6, there are exactly eight kinds of namespaces.
+Namespace functionality operates uniformly across all kinds: each process is associated with a namespace and can only see or use the resources associated with that specific namespace, including its descendant namespaces where applicable.
+This provides each process (or group of processes) with a unique, compartmentalized view of the system.

 Mount (mnt)

-Mount namespaces control mount points.
-Upon creation the mounts from the current mount namespace are copied to the new namespace, but mount points created afterwards do not propagate between namespaces (using shared subtrees, it is possible to propagate mount points between namespaces).
+Mount namespaces, the first namespace to be added to Linux, control mount points.
+They provide a process with an isolated view of the filesystem hierarchy.
+Upon creation, the mounts from the current mount namespace are initially copied to the new namespace.
+However, mount points created or unmounted afterwards do not propagate between namespaces by default.

-The clone flag used to create a new namespace of this type is CLONE_NEWNS - short for "NEW NameSpace".
-This term is not descriptive (it does not tell which kind of namespace is to be created) because mount namespaces were the first kind of namespace and designers did not anticipate there being any others.
+Using the Linux shared subtrees feature, it is possible to configure specific mount points to propagate events (such as a USB drive being mounted) between the host and the container, or vice versa.
+The clone flag used to create a new namespace of this type is CLONE_NEWNS.

 Process ID (pid)

-The PID namespace provides processes with an independent set of process IDs (PIDs) from other namespaces.
-PID namespaces are nested, meaning when a new process is created it will have a PID for each namespace from its current namespace up to the initial PID namespace.
-Hence, the initial PID namespace is able to see all processes, albeit with different PIDs than other namespaces will see processes with.
+The PID namespace provides processes with an independent set of process IDs (PIDs).
+PID namespaces are strictly nested.
+When a new process is created within a new PID namespace, it will have a distinct PID for each namespace from its current namespace up to the initial (root) PID namespace.
+Hence, processes in the initial PID namespace (like the host operating system) are able to see all processes across all containers, albeit with different PIDs than those seen inside the containers.

-The first process created in a PID namespace is assigned the process ID number 1 and receives most of the same special treatment as the normal init process, most notably that orphaned processes within the namespace are attached to it.
-This also means that the termination of this PID 1 process will immediately terminate all processes in its PID namespace and any descendants.
+The first process created in a PID namespace is assigned process ID number 1.
+It receives much of the same special treatment as the host system's normal init process.
+Most notably, any orphaned processes within the namespace are automatically reparented to this PID 1 process.
+If this PID 1 process terminates, the kernel will immediately terminate all other processes within that PID namespace and any of its descendants by sending them a SIGKILL signal.

 Network (net)

 Network namespaces virtualize the network stack.
-On creation, a network namespace contains only a loopback interface.
-Each network interface (physical or virtual) is present in exactly 1 namespace and can be moved between namespaces.
+Upon creation, a new network namespace contains only a loopback interface (lo), which is initially down.
+Each network interface—whether physical or virtual—can only be present in exactly one network namespace at a time, but interfaces can be actively moved between namespaces by an administrator.

-Each namespace will have a private set of IP addresses, its own routing table, socket listing, connection tracking table, firewall, and other network-related resources.

-Destroying a network namespace destroys any virtual interfaces within it and moves any physical interfaces within it back to the initial network namespace.
+Each network namespace maintains a private set of IP addresses, its own routing table, socket listing, connection tracking table, firewall rules (such as iptables or nftables), and other network-related resources.
+To grant a container network connectivity, administrators typically create a Virtual Ethernet (veth) pair, placing one end in the host namespace and the other inside the container's network namespace, and then bridge the host end to a physical network.
+Destroying a network namespace automatically destroys any virtual interfaces within it and moves any physical interfaces back to the initial network namespace.